 - Evaluation: After listening to the parties’ cases, the mediator will evaluate the strengths and weaknesses of the positions and offer an honest evaluation of each party’s case.
 This helps the parties understand where they stand and where their bargaining power lies.

 - Predictions: An evaluative mediator will often offer predictions of how a party’s case or position would fair in a traditional court if the parties are unable to settle.
 This can help adjust a party’s inflated sense of their case.

 Facilitative mediation is considered the middle of the road when it comes to the amount of control that a mediator exerts over the mediation.
-Here, the mediator will control the procedure of the mediation, but the parties will control the outcome.
+In facilitative mediation, the mediator will control the procedure of the mediation, but unlike evaluative mediation, with this type of mediation process, the parties will control the outcome.
 It gives the parties more freedom to be creative with their cases and find ways to bring their ideas closer to a settlement, but still provides the procedure and establishes boundaries for the parties to work within.